telerik/winforms-docs/image-editor/features/drawing.md

 ### Drawing text programmatically

-The following snippet shows how you can add text using the RadIamgeEditor API.
+The following snippet shows how you can add text using the RadImageEditor API.

 {{source=..\SamplesCS\ImageEditor\ImageEditorFeatures.cs region=DrawText}}
 {{source=..\SamplesVB\ImageEditor\ImageEditorFeatures.vb region=DrawText}}